 - Cost savings—Partnering with Washington County enables cost savings for both organizations by more efficiently utilizing each organization’s existing funds.
 As a result, the County will be able to complete more road widening work and the Willamette Water Supply Program will reduce its overall costs.

-The Tualatin-Sherwood Area Pipeline Project is a 5.3-mile section of the 30-mile Willamette Water Supply System pipeline, about half of which is a partnership with Washington County.
+The Tualatin-Sherwood Area Pipeline Project is a 5.3-mile section of the 30-mile Willamette Water Supply System pipeline, about half of which is a partnership with Washington County and City of Sherwood.
 This section of the pipeline, a 66-inch welded steel pipe with a cement lining, will be constructed in coordination with the Washington County Major Streets Transportation Improvement Program projects on Tualatin Sherwood Road.

 The Tualatin-Sherwood Area Pipeline Project includes pipeline installation during Washington County’s widening both east and west of the Highway 99W and Tualatin-Sherwood Road intersection.
 County road improvements include widening to five travel lanes, bike lanes, sidewalks, storm drains and street lighting.